It’s All About the Numbers – a Toastmasters Successful Club Speech

 Starting from the bottom – Hallmark has achieved membership renewal dues and club officer list on time – with thanks to Janine our treasurer and Sophie our Vice President Membership.
 Tick!

 Vice President Public Relations, Paulina did her mop up training this very evening!
 Take your felt tip pen – change the club officers trained Dec – Feb to 4 and give it a great big Tick!

 Goals 7&8 New members – Not only has Hallmark generated 10 new members to date, but last year it recruited 18 new members.
 That is a massive influx and whilst it’s a great problem to have, it does have its challenges.
 I commend both Toni for his leadership as Club President this year and Gill who stepped into the role of Vice President of Education.
 Yay and Ticks!

 That brings us to the educational awards.
 Six of the ten goals are related to these.
-Let’s face it everyone of us has joined Toastmasters to improve in some way.
-For some of us the goals are definite and determined.
-For others the intrinsic motivation is less obvious – more perhaps about building confidence or building friendships.
+Let’s face it every one of us has joined Toastmasters to improve in some way.
+For some, the goals are definite and determined.
+For others, the intrinsic motivation is less obvious – more perhaps about building confidence or building friendships.
 Over the years our personal goals may ebb and flow.
 I didn’t complete a single speech for a year after my sixth Competent Communicators speech.
-I was going through a divorce at that time and you know … Sometime life gets in the way of your goals?
+I was going through a divorce at that time and you know … Sometimes life gets in the way of your goals?
 I do … appreciate that not everyone is in a good place to complete the projects.

 Before we have a look at whether it is possible for Hallmark Speakers to achieve another couple of points and finish the year with a Select Distinguished ribbon; let me explain, for those of you who are not familiar, the Toastmaster Acronyms: